Provincial Infectious Diseases Advisory Committee on Infection Prevention and Control (PIDAC-IPC)

 Dr. Mertz completed his medical training in internal medicine and infectious diseases in Switzerland prior to moving to Canada to complete a Master of Health Research Methodology at McMaster University.
 He is currently the Division Director of Infectious Diseases and an associate professor in the Department of Medicine, and is affiliated with the Departments for Health Research Methods, Evidence and Impact, the Department of Pathology and Molecular Medicine, the Population Health Research Institute (PHRI), and the Michael G. DeGroote Institute for Infectious Diseases Research.
 He serves as the Medical Director of Infection Prevention and Control at Hamilton Health Sciences and as the chair of the regional Hub and Spoke for congregate settings as well as for the regional infection prevention and control committee.
 He is an associate editor for JAMMI, and is the first named editor of the book “Evidence-based Infectious Diseases”, and has written numerous book chapters.
 He teaches at McMaster University, and is a member and working group chair with the Canadian Nosocomial Infection Surveillance Program (CNISP).

-Anne Augustin has worked in the field of Infection Prevention and Control (IPAC) for many years with IPAC leadership roles in a variety of health care settings including long term care, a large tertiary care centre, and a small rural community hospital.
+Anne Augustin has worked in the field of Infection Prevention and Control (IPAC) for many years with IPAC leadership roles in a variety of health care settings including long term care, tertiary care, and a small rural community hospital.
 Her current position is Manager (A) for Health System / Public Health Support and Guidance in the Response and Recovery Structure of Health Protection at Public Health Ontario.

 Anne is a registered medical laboratory technologist.
 She obtained and has held her Certification in Infection Control (CIC®) since 1991.
 Anne has been very involved with IPAC Canada at both the local and national level and has both led and participated in the development of multiple IPAC Canada position statements and practice recommendations.
 Anne is a frequent lecturer for IPAC courses through Centennial College.